SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/other-features.md

 As explained in the [iOS documentation][ios-payment-url], the iOS SDK will, in some cases, open navigations out of the payment menu in Safari rather than the WKWebView.
-The SDK contains a list of redirects that we have tested to be working, but, of course, this list can be neither complete not correct for all time.
-If you enounter a payment flow that opens in the WKWebView (i.e. does not open in Safari), but that does not work correctly, you can make all navigations go to Safari to check if the flow has become incompatible with WKWebView.
+The SDK contains a list of redirects that we have tested to be working, but, of course, this list can be neither complete nor correct for all time.
+If you encounter a payment flow that opens in the WKWebView (i.e. does not open in Safari), but does not work correctly, you can make all navigations go to Safari to check if the flow has become incompatible with WKWebView.
 On the other hand, if you encounter a payment flow that opens in Safari and wish to investigate if it would work in the web view instead, you can make all